 And also the Colatura has good antioxidant properties.

 So first of all, you need “Colatura di alici”, which unfortunately is not always easy to find outside Italy (but in some specific stores you can find it also in other countries nowadays).
 This ingredient is a beautiful amber liquid sauce produced by fermenting anchovies in brine with salt, and it’s used to say that is a modern version of the Garum, a very famous sauce on the tables of rich Romans at the time of the Empire.

 Last but not least, the pasta: for this kind of oily sauces it’s very important that the pasta absorbs and “picks up” the oil, indeed if you use an average spaghetti they are usually too slippery, and all the oil would stay on the bottom of your dish.
-So you need spaghetti made with good quality durum, with a good amount of starch, and “trafilati a bronzo”, made with the traditional process which gives to the pasta a “wrinkled” texture, thanks to the quality of the durum and to the slow drying process at low temperatures (around 40 °C), that can take up to 24 or 48 hours (while industrial pasta are dried at over 100 °C in a couple of hours maximum).
+So for the best result you need spaghetti made with good quality durum, with a good amount of starch, and “trafilati a bronzo”, made with the traditional process which gives to the pasta a “wrinkled” texture, thanks to the quality of the durum and to the slow drying process at low temperatures (around 40 °C), that can take up to 24 or 48 hours (while industrial pasta are dried at over 100 °C in a couple of hours maximum).

 So, as you see, few ingredients and some details to take care: that’s what makes always the difference 🙂

 - 400 g spaghetti (or even better, spaghettoni)

 - 8/10 tablespoons of extra virgin olive oil (2/3 for each person, about)

 - fresh parsley